Halloween Traditions and Facts

 Halloween as it is currently celebrated with costumes, trick or treat, and superstitions, takes from this Druid Holiday.

-The Roman Catholic Church created All Saints Day (also called Hallomas) on November 1st to honor Saints and All Souls Day on November 2and to honor and pray for the souls of the dead.
-These holidays were created by the church, in part to downplay the pagan holidays of Hallow E'en.
+The Roman Catholic Church created All Saints Day (also called Hallowmas) on November 1 to honor Saints and All Souls Day on November 2 to honor and pray for the souls of the dead.
+These holidays were created by the church, in part to downplay the pagan holidays of Hallow E’en.
 Needless to say, it did not succeed.
-Halloween as we know it today, has grown from the ancient Druid Holiday.
+Halloween, as we know it today, has grown from the ancient Druid Holiday.
 Along the way both fun, frights, and Satanic twists have been added to the mix.

 The Druid religion of Celtic tribes worshipped Samhain, the Lord of Darkness.
 To some, he was also referred to as the “lord of the Dead”.
 The Druid New Year began on November 1st, as the hours of nighttime were growing significantly over the hours of sunlight.
 Hence, Lord Samhain reigned over the long winter months as the influence of the Sun god receded.
 More on Samhain.